adamckay/adamckay.github.io/_posts/2015-07-12-python-is-equality.md

 layout: post
 title: Python - Is 'is' equal to equality?
 subtitle: What's the difference between 'is' and '=='?
+preview: Python is a language obsessed with readability, with it’s English-like syntax often making it possible to read lines of code as grammatical sentences and with its very thorough style guide on writing Pythonic code as documented in PEP8.
+It’s, therefore, reasonable for beginners to use the is operator for conditionals instead of ==, however this can often lead it incorrect behaviour.
 ---

-Python is a language seemingly obsessed with readability, with it's English-like syntax often making it possible to read lines of code as grammatical sentences and with its very thorough style guide on writing Pythonic code as documented in [**PEP8**](https://www.python.org/dev/peps/pep-0008/).
+Python is a language obsessed with readability, with it's English-like syntax often making it possible to read lines of code as grammatical sentences and with its very thorough style guide on writing Pythonic code as documented in [**PEP8**](https://www.python.org/dev/peps/pep-0008/).

 It's, therefore, reasonable for beginners to use the `is` operator for conditionals instead of `==`.
 It's more readable and looks like it should work along side `and`, `or` and `not`, commonly done in other languages as `&&`, `||` and `!`.